umalabs/correlated-authorization/README.md

 Steps:

 1. The RqP directs the client to access the resource_uri, e.g. to get or post data, with no access token.
-2. The RS requests a permission ticket. <dl><dt></dt><dd>The AS generates the permission ticket itself (ticket is a random NONCE) and the permission token, which is bound to the permission ticket through a permission ticket hash.
+2. Using a valid PAT the RS requests a permission ticket. <dl><dt></dt><dd>The AS generates the permission ticket itself (ticket is a random NONCE) and the permission token, which is bound to the permission ticket through a permission ticket hash.
 The permission token contains these claims:<br>
 {issuer,&nbsp;ts,&nbsp;audience,&nbsp;email_address,&nbsp;resource_uri_hash,&nbsp;permission_ticket_hash}<br>
 where<br>
 -&nbsp;issuer is the URI that identifies who issues the permission token